mckayjalex/sort-a-meal/README.md

 ### Have a polished UI.

-The user interface is easy to navagate, attractive and polished.
+The user interface is easy to navigate, attractive and polished.

 ### Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).